-The Academy trust is carrying a net deficit of £569,000 on restricted general funds (excluding pension reserve) plus unrestricted funds because funding fell short of our needs and expectations in this and previous years.
-The academy trust is taking action to return these funds to surplus with the addition of an extra form in year seven and as we welcome girls into our 6th Form which became co-educational for the first time in September 2019.
+The Academy trust is carrying a net deficit of £1,235,000 on restricted general funds (excluding pension reserve) plus unrestricted funds because funding fell short of our needs and expectations in this an previous years.
+The academy trust is taking action to return these funds to surplus with the addition of an extra form in year seven and as we welcome girls into our 6th form which became co-educational for the first time in September 2019.
+In addition to the above action the academy trust has also reviewed its staffing costs to find additional savings to return the funds to surplus following the impact of the loss of boarding income caused by the forced closure of the school in the year ended 31 August 2020.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2019
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2020

-17 Funds (Continued)
+18 Funds (Continued)